okanmenevseoglu/rpn-calculator/README.md

 * AssertJ 3.19.0
 * Maven 3.8.1
 * Maven Compiler Plugin
+* Docker

 ## Tests

-The project has 44 unit tests and 100% test coverage with JUnit 5, Mockito & AssertJ.
+The project has 46 unit tests and 100% class & method coverage with JUnit 5, Mockito & AssertJ.

 ## How to run?

+1) The project is Dockerized, and it can be run by executing ```run.sh```, or you can run the code inside it manually.
+I am building the project inside a base image, thus you don't need anything installed besides Docker on your PC.

-The project is a Java 15/Maven project.
-To be able to run it you should install at least Java 15 and Maven 3.8.1.
-After the installation run the command:
+2) Alternatively, to be able to run locally you need at least Java 15 and Maven 3.8.1 installed on your PC.
+After that you can run;
     * ```mvn clean install exec:java -Dexec.mainClass=io.github.okanmenevseoglu.rpncalculator.Main```
-  under ```{PROJECT_DIR}/rpn-calculator```
+      under ```{PROJECT_DIR}/rpn-calculator```.

 ## How to use the application?